In this post, I am going to explain the API for dynamic event switching in my reactive-banana library, version 0.7.*.

 -> Behavior t a

-that starts at the time of occurrence s
+starts at the time of occurrence s.
+This

-combinator works exactly as described in the introduction, except that the types are slightly more elaborate.
+exactly as described in the introduction, except that the types are

 Now you know how to use events and behaviors with variable start times, but I still have to tell you how to construct them.
 They are created by trimming existing events and behaviors.
 The relevant combinators are